AlexH89/bark/README.md

 Grab `bark-1.0.0.zip` (or the loose JAR + scripts) from [GitHub Releases](https://github.com/AlexH89/bark/releases).
 Unzip so `bark`, `bark.cmd`, and `bark-1.0.0-all.jar` sit in the same folder.

-The release contains the **interpreter only** — not the example stories.
+The release contains the **interpreter only**, not the example stories.
 Point it at your own file:

 ```bash
 ./bark mystory.woof